The Financial Technology Law Review: Malaysia

 Intellectual property and personal data protection considerations are further discussed in Section VII.

-Artificial intelligence (AI) has made headway in the local banking sector in the form of chatbots.
+Artificial intelligence (AI) has made headway in the local banking sector in the form of chatbots and digital banking service mobile applications.
 RHB Bank Berhad launched an AI-powered messenger platform that operates in real time to streamline the credit card application process.
 Hong Leong Bank Berhad and the CIMB Group have also launched virtual assistants by employing AI technology.
+On 21 October 2020, United Overseas Bank (Malaysia) Bhd launched Mighty Insights which is Malaysia's first AI-based digital banking service.
+Customers can manage their finances via a mobile banking app, UOB Mighty, and are also able to receive personalised information of their behaviour patterns on banking and spending.
+This AI-based service empowers customers to manage their savings and expenses easily and smoothly.
 Presently, there are no special rules applicable to the use of AI in financial products as imposed by the BNM.
-However, businesses modelled based on AI would still be subject to existing laws.
+However, the e-KYC Policy Document recently issued by the BNM recognises the utilisation of AI, machine learning or other types of predictive algorithms for accurate customer identification and verification in e-KYC solutions – such utilisation is accompanied with specific requirements on false acceptance rates (to ensure accuracy), addressing potential vulnerabilities, additional safeguards for deployment as well as reporting the performance of the e-KYC solution.
+In any event, it is likely that businesses modelled on AI would still be subject to existing laws.

 Intellectual property and data protection